Lana-Alruhaimi/AI_Analysis_Chatbot/README.md

 This repository contains a three-part pipeline designed to analyze product reviews, perform sentiment analysis using a Large Language Model (LLM), and deploy the results in a real-time data analysis chatbot built with Streamlit.

+## Table of Content
+- Overview
+- Technology Stack
+- Author and Acknowledgement
+- Setup and Installation

 ## Overview
 Three sequential steps: